PowerDMARC

 2. Avoid Syntax and Configuration Errors

 When configuring SPF in your DNS, always use the resource type “TXT”.
-If you configure the wrong resource type like “CNAME” or even “SPF”, it will lead to configuration errors and SPF failure.
+If you configure the wrong resource type like “CNAME” or even “SPF”, it will lead to configuration errors and an SPF failure.

 3. Authorize All Sending Sources